Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: Experiments

 \Cref{fig:plots} shows that without PBRS, none of the policies can escape sub-optimal solutions, highlighting the impact of proper credit assignment.
 In \buttonstwo, Markovian policies without pretrained RAD Embeddings, i.e., ``no RAD Embd; PBRS,'' achieve a higher mean success probability and a lower variance than Markovian policies with pretrained RAD Embeddings, i.e., ``RAD Embd; PBRS.''
 In \roomstwo, RAD Embeddings provide lower variance even though policies without pretrained RAD Embeddings converge to the same success probability.
 On the other hand, in both four-agent environments, i.e., \buttonsfour and \roomsfour, ``RAD Embd; PBRS'' policies achieve a higher success probability than ``no RAD Embd; PBRS.''
 More importantly, policies with pretrained RAD Embeddings demonstrate similar convergence behaviors in both two- and four-agent environments.
-This suggests that, rather than learning latent DFA representations during training, using pretrained RAD Embeddings is crucial to making ACC-MARL feasible, especially for scaling to more agents and harder coordination problems.
-Overall, we conclude that the proposed framework makes \Cref{prob:dfa-marl} both feasible and scalable, answering \ref{q1} and \ref{q2}.
+This suggests that, rather than learning latent DFA representations during training, using pretrained RAD Embeddings is crucial to making ACC-MARL feasible, especially for larger teams and harder coordination problems.
+Overall, we conclude that our approach makes \Cref{prob:dfa-marl} both feasible and scalable, answering \ref{q1} and \ref{q2}.